andydbc/HologramShader/README.md

 Hologram
 ==========

 Hologram is a simple shader made in Unity.
-This package is composed of a shader and a custom material editor to compose the effect.
+This package is composed of a shader and a custom material editor to tweak the effect.

  ![screenshot](http://i.imgur.com/zUxwa8S.png)